Esoterical/voron_canbus/Dedicated_USB_Can_Device.md

 ![image](https://user-images.githubusercontent.com/124253477/222042688-10fa6fdb-8c0a-4142-8c40-0d93ef4fc4bd.png)

 A better check is by running `ip -s -d link show can0` .
-If everything is correct you will see somethign like this:
+If everything is correct you will see something like this:

 ![image](https://github.com/Esoterical/voron_canbus/assets/124253477/1c1c807f-5654-44fb-b0a9-c59e3e43f60a)